User Tools

 tech:dokuwiki

-Dokuwiki configuration
+Dokuwiki configuration for a Small Site

 This is a two-host design, assuming a front-end proxy server redirecting to a purpose-built wiki server.